 Travel around Logan Shoals Vista and Hiking Trail:

-There are a couple of different vantage points in which to see across Lake Tahoe from the Logan Shoals Vista Point.
-I’m particularly fond of the one that features the infographic that illustrates the visible mountain peaks located across the lake (on the west shore).
+There are multiple vantage points from which to see across Lake Tahoe from the Logan Shoals Vista Point.
+For example, I’m fond of the one featuring the mountain range infographic.
+It’s cool to identify the visible mountain peaks located across the lake (on the west shore) using that graphic.

 The short hiking trail below the vista point also begins at the circular-shaped rest area.
-However, instead of taking the footpath that leads up to those large granite boulders just north of the benches, hike down toward the lake using a small trail along the south side of the rest area.
+Instead of taking the footpath that leads to those large granite boulders, however, hike down toward the lake.
+This little footpath is just down the hill from that circle-shaped area.

 There’s no right or wrong answer with regard to which direction you travel from this point.
-The total distance along the path is a mile or less and, ultimately, you’re just going to run into private property on either side.
-For the most part, however, the best views of Lake Tahoe from this path will be at points closest to your starting location (i.e. the trail leading down from the rest area).
+The total distance along the path is a mile or less.
+Regardless of which direction you take, you’re going to run into private property on either side.

-The only place that you can safely navigate your way down to the actual lake is located a few hundred meters to the south of the starting point.
+The only place to safely navigate down to the actual lake is located a few hundred meters to the south.
 Otherwise, you’re mostly going to be overlooking the lake from this trail.